tylerdr/sprinter-website/src/pages/about/index.md

     know what?
 Do you recognize that your company could be better, but don’t know how?
 These are two questions that our team of highly-skilled experts are trained to answer.
-With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
+With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.The entire process starts with a simple conversation.
-  slide3: >-
-    Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business operations as well as software development.
-    The entire process starts with a simple conversation.
 This is rooted in our belief that developing a relationship with our clients is just as important as developing the software.
 We believe many businesses are tapping into only a small portion of their potential.
 This is due to their lack of knowledge on new and available technology.
+  slide3: ''
 whySlide:
   header: Why We Do It
   slide1: >-
+    We do it because we believe technology is the key to unlocking human potential.
 Like many successful companies, we believe maintaining a stellar Why is just as important as the work we do.
 By centering our business around our core beliefs, we are able to focus our attention towards your company's specific needs.
 Through pairing capable workers with modern software, your company will notice an increase in overall productivity, a healthier work environment, and employees achieving their optimal value within the business.
   slide2: >-